NCBC/ncbc.github.com/community.md

 Part of NCBC's mission is to provide training to badminton enthusiasts of all ages.
 Below are the training programs currently available:

-### Junior Competitive Player Training Opportunity!

-Due to multiple requests, NCBC will sponsor quality training for juniors who are interested in competitive play for the month of March.
-Only 12 spots are available for this opportunity and players will be selected from two try-out sessions in February.
-It is not required, but junior players should attend both try-out sessions if possible.
-Selected players and their parents are expected to be committed to the program for each of the four sessions in March.

-- All interested juniors are encouraged to attend the try-outs!
-- Bring your own racket
-- Shuttles for try-outs and training provided by NCBC
-<br /><br />
-- Head Coach:  Hy Trang <br />
-- Dates: <br />
-    - Try-out sessions: Feb.
-17th & 24th <br />
-    - Training sessions: March 3rd, 10th, 17th, 24th <br />
-- Time:  Sundays   9:00am – 10:30am (set-up & warm-up 9:00 – 9:15; training 9:15 – 10:30) <br />
-- Cost:  2 Try-out sessions – try-out sponsored by NCBC - Sport 2 Sport player fee still applies <br />
-    - 4 Training sessions - $30 (covers coaching fee) due to NCBC by March 3rd per selected player <br />
-    - Sport 2 Sport player fee still applies <br />
-- Location: Sport 2 Sport <br />
-    - 9:00 am – 10:30 am: 2 courts used for training; 3 courts available for open play <br />
-    - 10:30 am – 2:00 pm:  All 5 courts available for open play <br />

 ### Private Training

 Hy Trang, one of our community members, offers private lessons and personalized training to help develop your game and improve your skill.
 For inquires, e-mail Hy at <a href="&#x6d;&#97;&#x69;&#000108;&#x74;&#000111;&#58;&#104;&#121;&#x74;&#x72;&#97;&#x6e;&#x67;&#00064;&#x79;&#x61;&#x68;&#000111;&#x6f;&#00046;&#99;&#111;&#x6d;?subject=&cc=&bcc=&body=" style="" class="" id="">&#000109;&#x61;&#x69;&#x6c;&#116;&#x6f;&#x3a;&#x68;&#x79;&#116;&#x72;&#x61;&#110;&#103;&#x40;&#x79;&#x61;&#x68;&#000111;&#x6f;&#x2e;&#00099;&#111;&#x6d;</a>